 Krishna Gummadi's Short Bio

 Krishna Gummadi is a scientific director and head of the Networked Systems research group at the Max Planck Institute for Software Systems (MPI-SWS) in Germany.
-He also holds an honorary professorship at the University of Saarland.
+He also holds a professorship at the University of Saarland.
 He received his Ph.D.
 (2005) and B.Tech.
 (2000) degrees in Computer Science and Engineering from the University of Washington and the Indian Institute of Technology, Madras, respectively.

 Krishna's research interests are in the measurement, analysis, design, and evaluation of complex Internet-scale systems.
 His current projects focus on understanding and building social computing systems.
 Specifically, they tackle the challenges associated with (i) assessing the credibility of information shared by anonymous online crowds, (ii) understanding and controlling privacy risks for users sharing data on online forums, (iii) understanding, predicting and influencing human behaviors on social media sites (e.g., viral information diffusion), and (iv) enhancing fairness and transparency of machine (data-driven) decision making in social computing systems.